joseam2/Diffusion_CodeComparison/README.md

 # Diffusion_CodeComparison
-A small diffusion code that compares gpu parallelized python and julia codes
+A small diffusion code that compares gpu and cpu parallelized python and julia codes

 --------
 Testing Hardware: